lucascicco/lucascicco/README.md

 # Lucas Cicco

-A brazilian fullstack developer from São Paulo 🇧🇷, working mostly on **front-end** side, currently working at BLB Ventures.
+A fullstack developer from São Paulo (Brazil 🇧🇷) working mostly on **front-end** side, currently working at BLB Ventures.

 I do enjoy learning asian languages, such as: 🇨🇳 mandarin (**普通话 - B1/HSK III**), 🇰🇷 korean (**한국어 - A1**) and some 🇺🇸 english (**C1**).
 Besides it, **DevOps** field interests me so much.